-- Zmaster: After master bias subtraction the overscan correction is applied before trimming away the overscan regions. - CleanBadPixel: Bad pixel correction on the combined arc lamp frame used for optical distortion and inverse dispersion models determination.
-If this option is turned on, a bad pixel table should be specified in the input SOF (see Table 6.16.1).
-The bad pixel correction algorithm is described in Section 8.1, page 177. - CleanCosmic: Cosmic ray events removal from input arc lamp frames.
-The cosmic ray rejection algorithm is described in Section 8.2, page 178. - ComputeQC: If this parameter is set, QC parameters will be computed and written to the header of the extraction table (see Table 6.16.2) and to an output QC PAF file named gc0000.paf.
+Zmaster: After master bias subtraction the overscan correction is applied before trimming away the overscan regions.

+CleanBadPixel: Bad pixel correction on the combined arc lamp frame used for optical distortion and inverse dispersion models determination.
+If this option is turned on, a bad pixel table should be specified in the input SOF (see Table 6.44).
+The bad pixel correction algorithm is described in Section 8.1, page 180.

+CleanCosmic: Cosmic ray events removal from input arc lamp frames.
+The cosmic ray rejection algorithm is described in Section 8.2, page 181.

+ComputeQC: If this parameter is set, QC parameters will be computed and written to the header of the extraction table (see Table 6.45) and to an output QC PAF file named qc0000.paf.
 This file is not classified as a pipeline recipe product, as it is an intermediate dataset that in the standard pipeline operations would be translated into new entries in the QC log file.

-The QC parameters computed by vmspcaldisp are listed in Table 6.16.5.
+The QC parameters computed by vmspcaldisp are listed in Table 6.48.
 All parameters refer to the slit closest to the mask centre, unless differently specified.
 Fluxes are determined at the position of a chosen arc lamp line from each working lamp, and they are measured in ADU $s^{-1}mm^{-2}$ .
 The error on fluxes is just the computed theoretical statistical noise.
-The spectral resolution at different wavelengths
+The spectral resolution at different wavelengths is computed as the mean of the resolutions obtained for each spectral row of each slit in the mask (see Figure 7.2, page 175).
+The spectral resolution is computed here as $\lambda/\Delta\lambda$ , where $\Delta\lambda$ is the FWHM of the arc lamp line used for the measurement.
+Finally the RMS of the IDS model, QC MOS IDS RMS, is not derived from the RMSs of the single IDS local polynomial fits, but is computed as the RMS of the deviation of the observed lines peaks on the image of the extracted slit spectra from their expected positions.
+In this way systematic errors would not be excluded from the computation.